-Hire Velocity Chairman John West recently shed light on these topics at the University of Tampa Sykes Hall of Fame Business Speaker Series.
+Hire Velocity (top RPO Recruitment Firm) Chairman John West recently shed light on these topics at the University of Tampa Sykes Hall of Fame Business Speaker Series.
 West shared insights and recommendations gleaned from decades of experience as an entrepreneur, performance mentor, and investment capitalist for high-growth businesses (click here to watch the full video interview).

 As a veteran entrepreneur, West made these recommendations for those launching a startup or vetting a new business idea.

 - Build real life experience first.
 Most new businesses won’t end up being “unicorns” (companies worth $1 billion) like Facebook, when they are started by a college student.
 “I am a probability guy and the odds are a billion to one that you will create the unicorn right out of college!
 The odds for success are much higher if you go out and get some real life experience.”

 - Follow your own path to success.
 “Many entrepreneurs have an anti-establishment bent and get frustrated working for others.
 Life is a journey, and you grab the best opportunity available at the time.
 The neat thing about it is that there are so many different paths.”

 - Make sure you have enough cash.
 Running out of cash is the best way to see your idea die.
 “Cash is the oxygen you breathe.
 [When I started out], I kept a spreadsheet that modeled my business and its cash flow.
 If you run out of cash, it’s lights out.”